 - Ventilated back panel

 - High Air Volume: 670 CFM

-What I love about 4 stroke backpack blowers such as this Makita’s 75.6 cc MM4 Backpack Blower is that they leave very little carbon footprint.
+What I love about 4-stroke backpack blowers such as this Makita’s 75.6 cc MM4 Backpack Blower is that they leave a very little carbon footprint.

 Plus, they need very little maintenance.

 And that’s because you don’t go through the cumbersome process of mixing oil and fuel- mandatory in two-stroke gas backpack blowers.

 So, not only does this spare your nostrils from pungent emissions… It will also do a clean job in a short while- thanks to its larger air filter and a powerful 75.6 cc commercial duty engine.